noahzeldin/dissertation/reception_analysis_write_up.md

-mixed review of the performance held in Vienna on September 20, 1932 published in the main organ of the Austrian Social Democrats states plainly, “Its form is by no means that of a play \[*Theaterstück*\] but rather that of an oratorio of today\[.\]”\[19\] Similarly, a positive review in Münzenberg’s, i.e. Communist-aligned, *Berlin am Morgen* bears the title, “The Oratorio of Tomorrow.
-The Measures Taken.”\[20\] The glowing review by the well-known music critic and champion of modernism, Hans Heinz Stuckenschmidt, published in the liberal *Berliner Zeitung*, even includes the word in its title, calling the work a “political oratorio.”\[21\] Uses of the term are a mixture of neutral description, praise and criticism.
-For instance, the Communist *Welt am Abend* viewed the work as having superseded the antiquated religious oratorio, thereby implying a strong formal or generic affinity: “The form of the learning-piece opens up great possibilities, especially for the working class, which wants to create its own art and culture.
+mixed review of the performance held in Vienna on September 20, 1932 published in the main organ of the Austrian Social Democrats states plainly, “Its form is by no means that of a play \[*Theaterstück*\] but rather that of an oratorio of today\[.\]”\[15\] Similarly, a positive review in Münzenberg’s, i.e. Communist-aligned, *Berlin am Morgen* bears the title, “The Oratorio of Tomorrow.
+The Measures Taken.”\[16\] The glowing review by the well-known music critic and champion of modernism, Hans Heinz Stuckenschmidt, published in the liberal *Berliner Zeitung*, even includes the word in its title, calling the work “A Political Oratorio.”\[17\] One the whole, uses of the term are a mixture of neutral description, praise and criticism.
+For instance, Münzenberg’s *Welt am Abend* viewed the work as having superseded the antiquated religious oratorio, thereby implying a strong formal or generic
+affinity: “The form of the learning-piece opens up great possibilities, especially for the working class, which wants to create its own art and culture.
 The musical oratorio, which draws its strength from religious sources, is dead.
-The proletarian learning-piece has the chance to take its place.”\[22\] Another article by Durus (Alfred Kemeny), published in the Communist-controlled\[23\] ATBD’s periodical, *Arbeiterbühne und Film*, takes a similar stance:
+The proletarian learning-piece has the chance to take its place.”\[18\] Another article by Durus (Alfred Kemeny), published in the Communist-controlled\[19\] ATBD’s periodical, *Arbeiterbühne und Film*, takes a similar stance:

 > From the perspective of the worker-singers’ movement, *The Measures
 > Taken* is an epochal work.
 No pseudo-Christian and sentimental